ndench/probot-merge-when-green/README.md

 ### Configuration

-Github has two different types of CI runs, "Checks" and "Statuses".
-Both run against PRs except Checks result in a "Checks" tab being available on the PR to give more information, while a Status is just a green tick (or red cross).
-See [this GitHub article](https://help.github.com/en/articles/about-status-checks) for more information.

 Merge when green supports both Checks and Statuses.
 You can configure which ones must pass for the PR to be considered "green" in order for it to be merged.
 Create a `.github/merge-when-green.yml` file to list the require checks/statuses: